alliance-genome/agr_loader/README.md

 ## Installation
 - Build the local environment image with `make buildenv`.
 - Build the local image with `make build`.
-- This repository has the agr_schemas as a submodule
+- This repository has the agr_schemas as a submodule.
+Do the following the first time at checkout:
   - cd into schemas directory
   - git init submodule
   - git submodule update (to fetch the actual data in this directory)